DominikDoom/a1111-sd-webui-tagcomplete/README.md

 You can either clone / download the files manually as described [below](#installation), or use a pre-packaged version from [Releases](https://github.com/DominikDoom/a1111-sd-webui-tagcomplete/releases).

 ## Common Problems & Known Issues:
 - The browser might cache old versions of the script, config, or embedding/wildcard lists.
-Try hitting `CTRL+F5` to clear the cache.
+Try hitting `CTRL+F5` to clear the cache if you have issues.
-- If `replaceUnderscores` is active, the script will currently only partly replace edited tags containing multiple words in brackets.
+- If `replaceUnderscores` is active, the script will currently only partially replace edited tags containing multiple words in brackets.
 For example, editing `atago (azur lane)`, it would be replaced with e.g. `taihou (azur lane), lane)`, since the script currently doesn't see the second part of the bracket as the same tag.
 So in those cases you should delete the old tag beforehand.

-### Wildcard & Embedding support
-Autocompletion also works with wildcard files used by [this script](https://github.com/jtkelm2/stable-diffusion-webui-1/blob/master/scripts/wildcards.py) of the same name (demo video further down).
-This enables you to either insert categories to be replaced by the script, or even replace them with the actual wildcard file content in the same step.
-Wildcards are searched for in every extension folder as well as the `scripts/wildcards` folder to support legacy versions.
-This means that you can combine wildcards from multiple extensions.
-Nested folders are also supported if you have grouped your wildcards in that way.

-It also scans the embeddings folder and displays completion hints for the names of all .pt and .bin files inside if you start typing `<`.
-Note that some normal tags also use < in Kaomoji (like ">_<" for example), so the results will contain both.

 ## Screenshots
 Demo video (with keyboard navigation):